DoTheEvo/XCPng-basics/README.md

 has some note about an issue with timers with proxmox.<br>
 **Cristal disk mark** shows pretty big differences, picked random read as the important value for the table.
-**HDtune** Burst speed was picked fo the table.
+**HDtune** Burst speed was picked for the table.
 There also was some cashing going on hyperv and xcpng, hence after a while sequentials higher than metal.<br>
 **iperf** would be more interesting if 2.5gbit or 10gbit nic, maybe there be some difference.<br>